 Although many patients think of root canals as being painful and uncomfortable, that is usually not the case.
 Local anesthesia is used to numb the affected area, although it may not be needed because the nerve tissue is dead.
 However, anesthesia often helps patients relax.

-Risks Of Root Canal
+Risks of a Root Canal Therapy

 Although most root canal procedures are performed successfully with no complications, there is always a risk that the treated tooth will again become infected, especially if it has been subjected to multiple root canals.
 There is also a small risk of damaging the tooth during the procedure, although this rarely occurs.